 A Letter from A Survivor

-Listen to the story of refugee children displaced from their home country to make their journey to the Unites States of America and to the important work that the Refugee Children Center carries out in assisting these children seeking asylum.
+Listen to the story of refugee children displaced from their home country to make their journey to the United States of America and to the important work that the San Fernando Valley Refugee Children Center carries out in assisting these children seeking asylum.

 Our programs and services

 (legal intake) and in drafting a statement of facts...
 Learn More

 Resources for families who experience food insecurity.